yanlihub/hands_on_generative_modeling/README.md

 It focuses mainly on **tabular data** and provides **minimal examples** along with simple **training procedures**.

 The goal of this repository is to help practitioners understand **how different generative models work** through concrete code examples, making the learning process practical and hands-on.

+NOTE: All the tutorials are generated from LLM, but I have proofread all of them, they should be easy to run without any errors.
+You are very welcome to report any issue&suggestions.